 Switching from custom software to resale product software requires a new approach emphasizing flexibility, durability, and standardization, leading to higher initial development costs but offering benefits like recurring revenue and reduced business risk.

 The software industry is undergoing constant development.
 Accompanying this change are the growing needs of your organisation, which can only be met with the most efficient software infrastructure solutions.
-Regardless of whether or not you have started to automate your operations, or reach the next level of your organisational complexity, you will inevitably find that the topic of software migration is challenging both for your management and the agility of your organization as a whole.
-This article aims to act as your guide through the software migration process, and provide expertise to help you achieve better infrastructure solutions.
+Regardless of whether or not you have started to automate your operations or reach the next level of your organisational complexity, you will inevitably find that the topic of software migration is challenging both for your management and the agility of your organisation as a whole.
+This article aims to act as your guide through the software migration process and provide expertise to help you achieve better infrastructure solutions.

 What is a software migration?

-You may wonder what a software migration is, and why your organization needs one.
-There are certain situations during the expansion of your organization that requires a rethink of your company’s infrastructure.
-Some components of your infrastructure might become obsolete at certain stages of your company’s growth.
-Consider the software upgrades that your organization relies upon.
-Some software upgrades are automated in their entirety and the individuals responsible for them can handle them as part of their day-to-day routine.
+You may wonder what a software migration is and why your organisation needs one.
+Certain situations during your organisation’s expansion require a rethink of your company’s infrastructure.
+Some infrastructure components might become obsolete at certain stages of your company’s growth.
+Consider the software upgrades that your organisation relies upon.
+Some software upgrades are automated in their entirety, and the individuals responsible for them can handle them as part of their day-to-day routine.
 In this article, we will look at software changes which involve major decisions, planning and investment of time and money.